garagisti/garagisti.github.io/_drafts/2017-09-05-sending-emails-from-terminal-in-osx-sierra.md

 {% endhighlight%}

-**Step 4:**
+### Step 4:

-If you're using gmail as your SMTP, then you will need to change your account to allow less secure apps to access your account.
+If you're using Gmail as your SMTP, then you will need to change your Gmail account settings to allow less secure apps to access your account.
-Navigate to your gmail account settings and turn the setting on.
+Navigate to your Gmail account settings and turn the setting on.

 ![Pic of gmail-less-secure-apps](/assets/post-images/gmail-less-secure-apps-setting.png "gmail-less-secure-app"){: .center-image}

-**Step 5:**
+### Step 5:

 Try a mail call.
 {% highlight shell %}
 $ echo "Hello" | mail -s "Test" you@domain.com